atahani/reactjs-tutorial/02_webpack/03_with_babel_loader/README.md

 ## Instruction

-1. initialize yarn and install webpack locally
+1.initialize yarn and install webpack locally

 ```
 yarn init -y
 yarn add webpack --dev
 ```

-2. the webpack installed on ./node_modules/.bin/webpack
+2.the webpack installed on ./node_modules/.bin/webpack

 ```
 ./node_modules/.bin/webpack --help
 ```

-3. for example we use from `lodash` module install it
+3.for example we use from `lodash` module install it

 ```
 yarn add lodash
 ```

-4. create file on `client/index.js`
+4.create file on `client/index.js`

 ```
 import join from 'lodash/join';